Bali tourist scams

 How to avoid: Taxis from Blue Bird have a stellar reputation, but this has also resulted in multiple phony replica taxis popping up all over.

-To ensure that you get the right cab, ring up the Blue Bird hotline at +62 361 7011111 or download the Blue Bird app (only available on Android).
-Alternatively, you could get your hotel to call a taxi for you.
+To ensure that you get the right cab, ring up the Blue Bird hotline at +62 361 7011111 or download the Blue Bird app.
+Alternatively, you could get your hotel to call a taxi for you, or hire a private car for the day to take you around.

 Travel scams in Bali, Indonesia